Hankamer School of Business

 This course presents material relevant to understanding the various types of information security risks faced by organizations.
 Students are also exposed to concepts for developing a corporate security plan designed to mitigate these various information security risks and cyber-attacks.

 Introduces students to the foundational aspects of cybersecurity, and how these aspects relate to the organizational and business environment.
-Students will be able to describe the major “domains” of cyber security and how these domains can be applied to the organization or workplace.
+Students will be able to describe the major “domains” of cybersecurity and how these domains can be applied to the organization or workplace.

 This course examines how the enterprise cyber security function can be managed from a strategic perspective to ensure effective risk mitigation in an environment where the nature of cyber risks is continually evolving.
 The course focuses on the importance of treating cyber security as a strategic organizational function and provides students with tools, best practices, and security frameworks to help safeguard organizational information assets.